Elna TSP 72c 1975

 I just know it will be a lovely, vintage machine when it's all back together.
 (That's why I do it: )

-18th April & it's all back together now & stitching.
+18th April & it's all back together now & stitching fairly well from the off.

 Tried a straight stitch, ZZ & a couple of the other variations.
 All good, never missed a stitch, just needs some attention to the tensions & a more detailed service.
 It's not running at full speed either, but that's likely to be the foot controller needing a close look at: ) Nothing serious, & now I know it stitches I'll attend to the details.